aspect-build/rules_js/docs/migrate.md

 `rules_js` and the related rules depend on APIs that were introduced in Bazel 5.0.

+## Install pnpm (optional)

+`rules_js` is based on the pnpm package manager.
+Our implementation is self-contained, so it doesn't matter if users install pnpm, however it's typically useful to manipulate the lockfile or to install packages for use outside of Bazel.

+You can follow the [pnpm install docs](https://pnpm.io/installation).

+Alternatively, you can skip the install.
+All commands in this guide will use `npx` to run the pnpm tool without any installation.

 ## Translate your lockfile to pnpm format

 `rules_js` uses the `pnpm` lockfile to declare dependency versions as well as a deterministic layout for the `node_modules` tree.